fredrikaverpil/github/README.md

 ## Assumptions

+- Churn and getting out of sync is avoided by storing managed workflows, actions, files and scripts centrally in this repo.
 - CI is set up for local-first development.
-Everything that runs in CI must be invoked in a way so that it can also be reproduced locally.
+Everything that executes in the target project's CI must be invoked in a way so that it can also be reproduced locally.
+- All dependency versions management is delegated to the target project.
 - The user is expected to open their editor in the git repo root.
 This is where commandline tasks are carried out (e.g. `Taskfile.yml` commands).